hisubram/mobilefoundation/about_push_notifications.md

         c.
 Provide a unique name.

         d.
-For the Crypto Key and Certificate, select the key and certificate generated from the preceding step - step 1 from the list box.
+For the Crypto Key and Certificate, select the key and certificate that is generated from the preceding step - step 1 from the list box.

         e.
 Click **Apply**.